 Types and number of transducers

 A transducer or probe is an essential part of the ultrasound imaging process.
-You can purchase transducers in a range of sizes, shapes, and with a diverse array of features, depending on the body parts you want to examine.
+You can purchase transducers in a range of sizes and shapes, with a diverse array of features, depending on the body parts you want to examine.

 The software installed can enhance the diagnostic capabilities of ultrasound machines.
-Enhancements include Doppler studies, 3D/4D, Speckle reduction imaging, Auto IMT for vascular, elastography, spatial compound imaging and many more.
+Enhancements include Doppler studies, 3D/4D, Speckle reduction imaging, Auto IMT for vascular, elastography, spatial compound imaging, and many more.

 In addition, you also need to make sure that the ultrasound machine’s software is compatible with the software and hardware you currently use.
 Software support is another essential element you should consider.

-- Gynecology: A range of other women’s health related issues can be detected using an ultrasound system.
+- Gynecology: A range of other women’s health-related issues can be detected using an ultrasound system.
 Examples include ovarian growths or tumors, ovarian cysts, uterine growths, abdominal pain, endometriosis, uterine fibroids, and much more.

 - Blood vessels: Ultrasound machines can be very effective at detecting problems in the larger blood vessels of your body.
 Blood flow can be observed and measured.
-Narrowing or widening of vessels can be detected.
+Narrowing or widening of blood vessels can be detected.
 Other ultrasound applications include detecting abdominal aortic aneurysms and blood clots in the veins, both superficial and deep vein thrombosis.

 - Abdominal structures: Various organs within the abdominal cavity can be inspected using ultrasound machines.

-- Testicular issues: Ultrasound systems can diagnose testicular torsion, testicular masses, growths, tumors, imaging of the breasts, and to help find foreign bodies that may be lodged in the skin.
+- Testicular issues: Ultrasound systems can diagnose testicular torsion, testicular masses, growths, tumors, imaging of the breasts, and help find foreign bodies that may be lodged in the skin.

 When you’re looking to purchase an ultrasound machine, you have to know how you intend to use it.
-Usage will depend on the type of patients you treat and the cases you might refer away to others because you don’t have the right ultrasound equipment.
+Usage will depend on the type of patients you treat and the cases you might refer to others because you don’t have the right ultrasound equipment.